sony/flutter-embedded-linux/meta-flutter/README.md

 ```

 ### DRM-GBM backend
-You need to install libsystemd to build this backend.
-Please add systemd into your conf/local.conf:
+`libsystemd` is required to build this backend.
+Adding the following in your conf/local.conf:
 ```
 DESTRO_FEATURES_append = " systemd"
 ```